hug-sch/vse-docs/setup/project/striptypes/movie.rst

 Position X, Y
    The dimensions of the view area of the sequencer output are set by the project dimensions;
-   e.g. 1920 x 1080 by default (see :doc:`../dir-structure/creating-directory-structure`).
+   e.g. 1920 x 1080 by default (see :doc:`/setup/project/directory-structure`).
    A movie is centered (and scaled) within this view area.
-With the position X, Y values, you can move the frame along the X and Y axis.
+So, position (0,0) wil refer to the midpoint of the image.
+With the X, Y values, you can move the frame along the horizontal and vertical axis.
 The values are expressed in pixels.

 Scale X, Y
-   With this value, you can scale the image on the X and Y axis.
+   With this value, you can scale the image on the X (=horizontal) and Y (=vertical) axis.
 It is a number between 0 and infinity.
    A scale of 0.5 on the X axis for example will halve the width of the frame.
 A scale of 2 will double it.
    To scale the frame proportionally, you have to use the same value for X and Y.

+   Scaling an image will by no means change the resolution of the image!

 Rotation
    Rotates the frame along the Z axis; expressed in degrees.